 Please let me know if you've had success escaping a hung Windows update installation using a method I don't have included in the troubleshooting above.
 I'd be happy to include it here.

 Still Having Freezing Issues Related to Windows Update?

-Let a community of computer support enthusiasts help out!
-Post the details of your problem in the PC Support Forum.
-Be sure to let us know exactly what's happening, what updates you're installing (if you know) and what steps, if any, you've already taken to try to fix the problem.
+See Get More Help for information about contacting me on social networks or via email, posting on tech support forums, and more.
+Be sure to let me know exactly what's happening, what updates you're installing (if you know) and what steps, if any, you've already taken to try to fix the problem.